cpmpercussion/myo-to-osc/README.md

 To quit, type Control-C in the Python session.

+Other optional arguments such as specific connections and loggin are available, try `python3 myo_to_osc.py -h` for all options:

+    usage: myo_to_osc.py [-h] [-l] [-d] [-a ADDRESS]

+    Connects to a Myo, then sends EMG and IMU data as OSC messages to localhost:3000.

+    optional arguments:
+      -h, --help            show this help message and exit -l, --log             Save Myo data to a log file.
+      -d, --discover        Search for available Myos and print their names and MAC addresses.
+      -a ADDRESS, --address ADDRESS
+                            A Myo MAC address to connect to, in format "XX:XX:XX:XX:XX:XX".

 ## Dongle device name

 This program requires the Myo's included USB Bluetooth LE dongle which provides a simple serial interface for connecting to the Myo.